tromp/ChessPositionRanking/README.md

 series of legal moves.
 Therefore, we assume the true state-space complexity to be close to 1E50''

-While these numbers turn out to be many orders of magnitude too large (perhaps due to a programming bug), we will see the reasoning mirrored in our methods of estimating the fraction of legal positions within a larger set that does admit counting.
+While these numbers turn out to be many orders of magnitude too large (perhaps due to a programming bug), we will likewise be estimating the fraction of legal positions within a larger set that does admit counting.

 In 1996, Shirish Chinchalkar obtained an upper bound of 1.77894E46 [8].
 A copy of the program that Shirish Chinchalkar developed to compute his upperbound may be found